Victoria > West Coast

 Takeoff

-Access to launch is along the old road below the lookout.
+Access to launch is along the path passing below the lookout.
 See the picture for the location of launch.

 Please be mindful of persons using the pathway when setting up and launching.